 - Catheter ablation of arrhythmias (including atrial fibrillation, ventricular tachycardia, premature ventricular contractions and supraventricular tachycardia)

 - Electrical cardioversion

 - Tilt table testing

-- Left atrial appendage occlusion (for stroke prevention in atrial fibrillation patients)
+- Left atrial appendage occlusion and ligation (for stroke prevention in atrial fibrillation patients)

 - Pacemaker and ICD follow-up clinic